 Fruit and vegetables

-Aim for five portions of fruit and/or veggies per day.
+Aim for five portions of fruit and vegetables per day.
 They may be in the form of juice, dried, canned, frozen, or fresh.
 Fresh and frozen (if frozen soon after picking) produce usually have higher levels of vitamins and other nutrients.

 Starchy carbohydrate-rich foods